BYTESHAUS/read-write/README+/pencraft/README+/quotes/README+/aside/sour_quotes.md

 > **Software gets slower faster than hardware gets faster.**\
 [Niklaus Wirth](../contributors/README.md#Niklaus-Wirth), 1995, "A Plea for Lean Software" (aka Wirth's law)

 Much has changed since the 1990s, when sparing half a byte in a DOS program was a worthy trick.
-The grace of auto memory allocation with garbage collection and intermediate languages spread only because the hardware could facilitate them.
+The grace of auto memory allocation with garbage collection and intermediate languages spread only because the hardware could facilitate them.\
+(Though slop generators now flip this script.)

 ___________\
 🔚 ... to be continued ...